Plant a Bee Friendly Garden. Easy to do and great for all pollinators.

-Even so called natural or organic home made pesticides are dangerous to the bees.
-You know what I am talking about, you see them pasted all over Pinterest, all natural, organic sprays supposedly safe.
+Even so-called natural or organic homemade pesticides are dangerous to the bees.
+You know what I am talking about, you see them posted all over Pinterest, all-natural, organic sprays supposedly safe.
 Here is a great article showing how they really can be a danger to bees as well.
 Organic Pesticides Still Kill Bees Related: Pinterest Gardening Myths that are dangerous for your garden!

 Annuals: Asters, Calliopsis, Clover, Dandelions, Marigolds, Poppies, Sunflowers, Zinnias

 Perennials Alliums, Buttercups, Clematis, Cosmos, Crocuses, Dahlias, Echinacea, English Ivy, Foxglove, Geraniums, Germander, Globe Thistle, Hollyhocks, Hyacinth, Rock Cress, Roses, Sedum, Snowdrops, Sweet Williams, Tansy, Yellow Hyssop,

 Garden Plants: Blackberries, Cantaloupe, Cucumbers, Gourds, Peppers, Pumpkins, Raspberries, Squash, Strawberries, Watermelons, Wild Garlic,

 Herbs: Bee Balm, Borage, Catnip, Coriander/Cilantro, Fennel, Lavender, Mints, Rosemary, Sage, Thyme,